darccyy/darccyy/README.md

     - Tmux
     - Linux (EndevourOS+i3 currently)

-I plan to learn Go as well :)
+I also speak Esperanto if that counts as a skill :)

 # Projects